High Performing CFO

 Investors rely on more than the annual report

 The days when the annual report was the main vehicle through which companies communicated with the outside world are long gone.
 Indeed, investors in our survey are skeptical about the ability of the annual report to provide the insight they need about a company’s allocation across different markets.

 Investors want forward-looking, real-time and concise insight

 “Investors don’t care about what’s already taken place.
 They’re much more interested in what might happen in the future and the executive team’s assessment of the key opportunities and risks,” says Jeremy Jennings, EY’s Regulatory & Public Policy Leader for EMEIA .

 Investors are looking for personal reassurance from the CFO

 Investor respondents place more emphasis than the CFO does on the value of one-to-one meetings, trading updates and presentations.
 It is understandable, given the complexity of diverse market investments, that the investor wants the opportunity to question the CFO directly about strategy.

-information about investments in developed and rapid-growth markets (percentage)
+Forms of communication that CFOs, and investors, find most useful in providing information about investments in developed and rapid-growth markets (percentage)